The plan is to have only ever one wedding day and look for a wedding suit or tuxedo once in your life.

 But the vest adds a layer of elegance to your suit.
-The beauty of a three-piece suit that it not only looks sophisticated but the suit can also be worn without it.
-If you own one, it is as good as two for one.
+The beauty of a three-piece suit is that it not only looks sophisticated, but you can also wear the suit without it.
+So if you own one, it is as good as two for one.

 Choose the Wedding Suit by Cut

 There are three main types of cuts in men’s suits.
 Each one looks very nice on certain body types and is wholly appropriate for a wedding suit.

 Therefore, your choice mainly rests on your body type and your comfort level.